muon-spectroscopy-computational-project/pymuon-suite/docs/muairss-gen-docs.md

 * **dftb\_pbc** _(bool)_: whether to turn on periodic boundary conditions in DFTB+.
 * **uep\_chden** _(string)_: path to the `.den_fmt` file containing the electronic density for an Unperturbed Electrostatic Potential optimisation.
 The corresponding `.castep` file must be in the same folder and with the same seedname.
 * **uep\_gw\_factor** _(float)_: Gaussian width factor for UEP calculation.
 Higher values will make the potential of atomic nuclei closer to the point-like approximation but may introduce artifacts.
+* **particle\_mass\_amu** _(float)_: Mass of the added particle in amu.
+Defaults to the muon mass.
+_Warning:_ this parameter _only_ modifies the mass.
+If you wish to model a non-muon particle, other physical parameters may also be different (e.g. spin), and not all of these are customisable at present.
+This may generate inaccurate results, so use this parameter at your own risk.
+Please [raise an issue](https://github.com/muon-spectroscopy-computational-project/pymuon-suite/issues) on the pymuon-suite repository to request support for additional parameters.
 * **poisson\_r** _(float)_: Poisson sphere radius to use for random generation.
 No two starting muon positions will be closer than this distance.
 Smaller values make for bigger structure sets.
 * **vdw\_scale** _(float)_: Van der Waals scaling factor to use when generating muon sites to avoid existing atoms.
 Smaller values will allow muons to get closer to the other ions.
 * **charged** _(bool)_: if True, the muon will be considered charged instead of a muonium with an accompanying electron.
 Must be True for UEP calculations.